Periorbital dark circles

-Periorbital dark circles are dark blemishes around the eyes.
+Periorbital dark circles (including dark circles of the lower eyelid) are dark blemishes around the eyes.
 There are many causes of this symptom, including heredity and bruising.

 Causes

 Anatomical factors

 Bony structure and prominence of the orbicularis oculi muscle can contribute to infraorbital dark circles.
 Skin in the lower eyelid is very thin which accentuates subdermal features.

 Allergies, asthma, and eczema

 Any condition that causes the eyes to itch can contribute to darker circles due to rubbing or scratching the skin around them.
 Hay fever sufferers in particular will notice under-eye "smudges" during the height of the allergy season.
 Atopy can lead to frequent rubbing of the eyes, leading to local inflammation and increased pigmentation.

 Also, dark circles from allergies are caused by superficial venous congestion in the capillaries under the eyes.

 Medications

 Any medications that cause blood vessels to dilate can cause circles under the eyes to darken.
 The skin under the eyes is very delicate, any increased blood flow shows through the skin.